 — Luke 4:38-39 NLT

 One way that Jesus showed the authority of his words was by his power over illness.
 Here, Jesus rebuked the fever and it left.
 His words were powerful and healing.
-This lady was not only instantly made well, but she was also restored to health, vitality, and usefulness.
+Simon's mother-in-law was not only instantly made well, but she was also restored to health, vitality, and usefulness.
 Jesus' words still have the power to heal and restore us today if we obey them.
 When we believe and obey his message, Jesus' words restore our spiritual health, vitality, and usefulness.
-His words have the power of an expert surgeon to cut through the diseased tissue, to excise what is decaying and false, and to restore spiritual life.
+His words have the power of an expert surgeon to cut through the diseased tissue, to excise what is decaying and false and to restore spiritual life.
 So as we journey through Luke (or Matthew, Mark, or John for that matter), let's do more than read the words of Jesus: Let's ask God to use them to make us whole.

 Related Scripture Readings